chrisdonahue/music-cocreation-tutorial/README.md

 #### Licensing info

 This tutorial uses the [MAESTRO dataset](https://magenta.tensorflow.org/datasets/maestro) (Hawthorne et al. 2018), which is distributed under a [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-Because of the ShareAlike clause, the material in this tutorial is also be distributed under that same license.
+Because of the ShareAlike clause, the material in this tutorial is also distributed under that same license.

 #### Acknowledgements